Triton (moon): Plumes

-The Voyager 2 probe observed 1989 a handful of geyser-like eruptions of nitrogen gas and entrained dust from beneath the surface of Triton in plumes up to 8 km high.
-Triton is thus, along with Earth, Io, Europa and Enceladus, one of the few bodies in the Solar System on which active eruptions of some sort have been observed.
-The best-observed examples are named Hili and Mahilani (after a Zulu water sprite and a Tongan sea spirit, respectively).
+The Voyager 2 probe in 1989 observed a handful of geyser-like eruptions of nitrogen gas or water and entrained dust from beneath the surface of Triton in plumes up to 8 km high.
+Triton is thus one of the few bodies in the Solar System on which active eruptions of some sort have been observed.
+The best-observed examples are the Hili plume and Mahilani plume (named after a Zulu water sprite and a Tongan sea spirit, respectively).